NtokozoMkhwanazi/RTT-engine-/README.md

   * Simulation & training software
   * Custom interactive experiences

-The long-term vision is to ship **real commercial games** powered by this engine.
+The long-term vision is to build to do **gaming projects** powered by this engine.

 ## 📌 Roadmap (High Level)